amogod/harMAN/README.md

 ## Combining with Other koa Middleware

 By default, the koa request is passed as the GraphQL `context`.
-Since most koa middleware operates by ad
+Since most koa middleware operates by adding extra data to the request object, this means you can use most koa mi